-Romania: Hidroelectrica and E.ON placed best preliminary bids for CEZ’ assets7.
-March 2020. / SEE Energy News
+Romania: Hidroelectrica and E.ON placed best preliminary bids for CEZ’ assets, SEE Energy News

 Reportedly, Romanian state-owned electricity producer Hidroelectrica has the best chance to get the assets it wants, namely the wind farms and the electricity supply business.
 Supplier and distributor Electrica is willing to obtain CEZ’s electricity distribution business in the Oltenia region, but its preliminary financial offer is reportedly below expectations.
 On the other hand, German energy company E.ON has reportedly submitted the best bid for the electricity distribution business.
 According to Romanian media, Czech energy company CEZ has received preliminary offers for the acquisition of its Romanian assets evaluating them between 1.1 and 1.3 billion euros.